Therapy And Support Groups For Social Skills Issues

 Social skills training groups

-These groups are about teaching people basic social skills they missed out on acquiring by themselves There are general topics they all tend to cover, but the content will vary a bit based on the type of group.
-For example, a social skills training group aimed at people with Asperger's Syndrome may devote more time to helping the members deal with the particular social weaknesses the condition causes (e.g., reading facial expressions, give-and-take in conversation, deducing what other's internal thoughts are).
+These groups are about teaching people basic social skills they didn't get a chance to learn naturally.
+There are general topics they all tend to cover, but the content will vary a bit based on the type of group.
+For example, a social skills training group aimed at people with Asperger's Syndrome may devote more time to helping the members deal with the particular social weaknesses the condition causes (e.g., reading facial expressions, give and take in conversation, deducing what someone may be thinking).

 Commonly taught topics are: